pablov-git/ecommerce-angular-springboot/README.md

 - Remove individual items or clear the cart.
 - Prevent quantities from exceeding available stock.
 - Persist cart state in `localStorage`.
-- Synchronize persisted cart data with the current backend catalog.
+- Synchronize persisted cart data with the current product catalog.

 ### Checkout